eellak/gsoc2021-audio-annotation-tool/README.md

 python manage.py runserver
 ~~~

-Fianlly visit http://localhost:8000/admin and populate Database with data
+Fianlly visit http://localhost:8000/admin, navigate to users/your superuser ans set can_create_projects to true so you can start creating projects.